Details was originally an independently-owned gay activist magazine. It was bought out by Condé Nast and relaunched as Vogue for straight guys.

 Hungary's Tudorka, an educational magazine aimed at ages 7-13 went through a slight shift.
 Originally, a good chunk of its content was made up of comics featuring the publishers' original characters.
 The rest was divided into themes (history, dinosaurs, the human body, home craft, etc), and the pages of each section could be cut out to be collected into mini-encyclopedias.
 They also dedicated a page to parents, discussing various pedagogic topics.
 These were gradually phased out — the pages aren't collectible, the issues don't have a set selection of themes, the comics ended and their characters got either "relocated" to other magazines or forgotten (including Tudorka himself).
 The magazine also prominently features pop-culture, from the latest animated movies to whatever else kids are into, and introduced new "hip" comic characters to replace the old ones.
 However, it is still primarily educational, even if many pages are taken straight from books published by the company instead of being original content, and its biggest problem — that they get a lot of their info from outdated sources and most of the artwork relating to educational articles is plagiarized — has been there from the start.

 InQuest, a magazine covering the rise of collectible card games (especially Magic: The Gathering), started introducing content for RPGs.
 Still a good time.
-Then they began adding more and more content about computer games.
-And now it's dead.
+Then they began adding more and more content about computer games, eventually adding the word "Gamer" to its name.
+It died around the same time as its sister mags Wizard and ToyFare.

 After years of being a more or less open copycat of Mad, Cracked magazine began to slip greatly.
 Tabloid owner Dick Kulpa took over the mag and cut pay to the artists and writers, causing longtime contributors such as John Severin to leave, and stuffing the magazine with filler out the wazoo.
 Newer issues were few and far between during Kulpa's tenure.
 The mag then retooled itself with Maxim-esque production values and adult lifestyle humor more akin to Spy.
 (It says a lot when a mag that was always considered an inferiorExpy of Mad still manages to decay.)
 It finally went to an online-only format in 2007, becoming the website that it is best known as today.